Process of buying a house: step-by-step guide

 2. Find out how much mortgage you can borrow

-The amount a mortgage provider will lend you to buy a house will depend on the size of your deposit, your income and your credit score.
+The amount a mortgage provider will lend you will depend on the size of your deposit, your income and your credit score.
 If you’re buying a property with other people, the lender will also take their finances into account.

 Remember to budget for the additional costs of buying a property, including conveyancing, surveys and - depending on the cost of the property and whether you’re a first-time buyer - stamp duty.